I recently saw a social media graphic that read:

 Solitude as a Valid Choice

 Western culture tends to glorify love and relationships, while treating work as a secondary priority—or a necessary evil.
-But for many people, work is deeply meaningful.
+But for many people, work will be more meaningful.
 It’s where they feel competent, fulfilled, even essential.

 The Truth: Life Isn’t That Simple